yafei136/auto-proxy-redirect/README.md

 ## Getting started

-To begin, simply select "**Append Prefix**" and put the redirection url (see https://libproxy-db.org/) prefix in the "Redirection Rule" tab. **Click "save" and wait until the pop-up window closes automatically**
+To begin, simply select "**Append Prefix**" and put the redirection url (see https://libproxy-db.org/) prefix in the "Redirection Rule" tab. **Click "save" and wait until the pop-up window closes automatically.
+DONOT click outside the pop-up window to close the window.
+It will not save the changes.**

 ## Detailed explanation